4d/docs/docs/Concepts/classes.md

 	//$mySingleton.tag = 14856 for example
 ...
 var $myOtherSingleton := cs.ProcessTag.me
 	//$myOtherSingleton.tag = 14856
 ```

 ### Creating an interprocess singleton

-A interprocess singleton class is a singleton class with that is [shared](#shared-classes).
 To create an interprocess singleton, add the `shared singleton` keywords before the [Class Constructor](#class-constructor).
 For example:

 ```4d
 	//class: InterprocessTag